 I’m a lucky boy.
-On a recent trip to Scotland for the Lonach Gathering, my family treated my wife and I to Sunday lunch at The Marcliffe at Pitfodels to celebrate our recent 25th wedding anniversary.
+On a recent trip to Scotland for the Lonach Gathering, my family treated me to Sunday lunch at The Marcliffe at Pitfodels.
 Being a bit of a cocktail hound, I was keen to try one of the hotel’s own creations as an aperitif.
 Among the offerings was the signature ‘The Marcliffe’ cocktail.
 Clearly, this was the one I was going to try, but the ingredients list puzzled me: it contained both sugar and cassis.
 When the drink arrived, it was perfectly balanced, and I could not understand how the barman had pulled off a double-sugar drink without it tasking like a shot of reduced grenadine.

 Being cheeky, I handed over a Nosey Chef business card and asked if I might have the recipe.
 The waiter was a little hesitant, and my mother quipped that there was no way I was going to be let into the secret.